 With their non-ending miseries, tragedies, traumas.

-With their continuous destined fate of displacement and disruption.
+With their eternal destined fate of displacement and disruption.

 With their never tired resilience despite exhaustion and blocked opportunities.